sankeer-28/CH-PDF-GEN/README.md

 # CourseHero Free Unlocks PDF Generator (Math)
 ### A simple random math pdf generator that exploits the [CourseHero Uploads for Unlocks](https://www.coursehero.com/upload/) to gains free unlocks
-## It is recommended to submit not more than 20 pdfs at a time
+## It is recommended to not submit more than 20 pdfs at a time

+## Please install python (3.0 and up) and the fpdf library
+                  pip install fpdf

 ### Creates a folder called "generated_pdfs" in your Downloads directory and generates 20 pdfs with a random file name
 ### Each pdf has an answer key at the end ‼️